kjfossman/debugging_prob_1/README.md

 # Debugging Problem 1

 ## Usage
--Fork and clone this repo
+- Fork and clone this repo
--run npm install to gather all dependencies and test framework
+- run npm install to gather all dependencies and test framework

 ### Solving
--Write your code in problemOne.js
+- Write your code in problemOne.js
--Run npm test until all tests are passing
+- Run npm test until all tests are passing
--You can also run node problemOne.js if you would like to see what you are printing to the console for debugging purposes -comments on a more efficient solution than provided in solution.js are welcom
+- You can also run node problemOne.js if you would like to see what you are printing to the console for debugging purposes
+- comments on a more efficient solution than provided in solution.js are welcom

 ## Instructions